“We shouldn’t control anger, but destroy it entirely — for what control is there for a thing that’s fundamentally wicked?” — Seneca

 “No plague has cost the human race more.
 We see all around us people being killed, poisoned, and sued; we see cities and nations ruined.
 And besides destroying cities and nations, anger can destroy us individually.”

 Seneca (4 BCE — 65 CE) was a Roman aristocrat active as a senator and political advisor under the reigns of Caligula, Claudius and Nero.
 He is also one of the best known Roman Stoic philosophers along with Marcus Aurelius and Epictetus.

 Seneca wrote an essay to his older brother Novatus, who seems to have asked him for advice on controlling his temper.
 The long essay has since become a Stoic classic, a guide to controlling the most destructive emotion.

 Temperatures would have run high in the corridors of Roman power.
-Seneca was exiled himself by Caligula and summoned back to Rome to be Nero’s tutor and later political advisor.
+Seneca was exiled himself by Claudius and summoned back to Rome to be Nero’s tutor and later political advisor.

 All three emperors he served under had either violent or suspicious deaths.
 Caligula and Nero are particularly notorious for their hot-tempered barbarity until their reigns imploded in violence.

 Anger is, above all the others, a self-destructive emotion.
 In our desire to right a slight against us, we often expose ourselves to harm “very like a falling rock which breaks itself to pieces on the very thing which it crushes.”

 Anger is “careless of itself provided it hurts another” and “drags the avenger to ruin with itself.”

 Long before Seneca, Aristotle argued that anger was an aid to the virtue of courage.
 It was a useful emotion in war, not for generals, but for soldiers.
 Aristotle likened anger to a weapon that can be used if it is suitably controlled.